erikknorren/nuxt3-starter/README.md

 `yarn add h3 nuxt-security`

-Nitro is the server engine used by Nuxt3.
+Nitro is the server engine used by Nuxt 3.
 The server directory is where you can configure the server/backend of your application.
 Nitro uses the unjs/h3 http library built for high performance and portability.

-You can find the documentation for h3 functions [here](https://www.jsdocs.io/package/h3#package-index-functions).

 You can learn more about Nitro [here](https://nuxt.com/docs/guide/directory-structure/server).
 This documentation mentions a basic middleware file, api request and server plugin.
 Everything you need to run your backend application.

+You can find the documentation for h3 functions [here](https://www.jsdocs.io/package/h3#package-index-functions).

 /server/api/test.post.ts